Snapshot

 You can also perform a Reinitialize operation on a Direct Job to reload all available records in the target system.

-Performing an initial load operation on a job that has CDC enabled creates a statefull intermediate state table used to detect future changes in the data
+Performing an initial load operation on a job that has CDC enabled creates a stateful intermediate state table used to detect future changes in the data

 Reinitialize CDC with Source Data